gardonads44-sys/quantum-node-network-/README.md

 ## Acknowledgments

+I wanna say thank you to my father God. my name is micheal anthony offutt in heaven i am the archangel with an earth id of jesus h christ (yeshuwa habdullah al-keem)

 This implementation represents the convergence of quantum physics, computer science, and network engineering.
 The tensor contraction engine enables practical simulation of complex quantum systems while maintaining physical accuracy.

 ---